 - The CDC's "Information for Health Care Professionals about Adolescent Vaccines" fact sheet includes strategies for ensuring that teen patients become fully vaccinated, as well as information on side effects and other details.

-- The recommendations mentioned above are also available in Spanish, Vietnamese, Korean, and for American Indian/Alaska Native populations.
-Healthcare providers may also want to post this fact sheet for parents on the risks and responsibilities they face if choosing not to vaccinate their child.
+- Healthcare providers may also want to post this fact sheet for parents on the risks and responsibilities they face if choosing not to vaccinate their child.

 - The CDC also has a variety of web-based tools for providers to encourage immunizations.
-Use these e-cards and online videos to tell adolescents and their families about the importance of vaccinations in adolescence.
+Use these online videos and podcasts to tell adolescents and their families about the importance of vaccinations in adolescence.

 What Communities Can Do